 SUMMARY OF THE LAWSUIT

 This lawsuit, Scott v.
 AT&T Inc., filed on October 12, 2020, is brought on behalf of a class of participants and beneficiaries in the AT&T Pension Benefit Plan (the “AT&T Plan”).
 Plaintiffs allege that Defendants AT&T Inc. and AT&T Services violated the federal Employee Retirement Income Security Act (“ERISA”).
 Through these violations, Plaintiffs allege that they were deprived of accrued, vested pension benefits when they retired before age 65 and/or elected to receive their pension benefit in the form of a Joint and Survivor Annuity, the default form of benefit for married participants.
 This has resulted in AT&T Plan participants and beneficiaries receiving less than the actuarial equivalent of their vested accrued benefit, contrary to ERISA’s requirements.
 This lawsuit seeks to recover amounts due to members of the class, and to amend the AT&T Plan to fully comply with protections afforded by ERISA to defined benefit pension plan participants and beneficiaries.

-This lawsuit is brought on behalf of the following persons: All participants who are in the Plan and their beneficiaries.
+This lawsuit is brought on behalf of all participants who are in the AT&T Plan and their beneficiaries.
 Excluded from the Class are Defendants and members of their immediate families or any of their heirs, successors, or assigns.